DavidCEllis/PrefabClasses/docs/extra/dataclasses_differences.md

     * The dynamic classes generate their code lazily so they need to keep the 'recipe' details around. `_attributes` and `_CLASSNAME_attributes` contain this information.
 The plain `_attributes` includes inherited values.
-3. Allow the use of plain `attribute(...)` declarations without the use of type hints.
+3. Plain `attribute(...)` declarations can be used without the use of type hints.
-    * Typing is supposed to be optional so let it be optional.
+    * If a plain assignment is used, all assignments **must** use `attribute`
 4. Post init processing uses `__prefab_post_init__` instead of `__post_init__`
     * This is just a case of not wanting any confusion between the two.
     * `attrs` similarly does `__attrs_post_init__`
     * `__prefab_pre_init__` can also be used to define something to run before the body of `__init__`
+    * If an attribute name is provided as an argument to either the pre_init or post_init functions the value will be passed through.
 5. Unlike dataclasses, prefab classes will let you use unhashable default values.
     * This isn't to say that mutable defaults are a good idea in general but